How (and why) you need to pause

 For lots of people, mindfulness evokes images of yoga and meditation, and that’s certainly one way to approach it.
 But there’s no need for it to be as structured as that.
 So whether you’re holding the lotus position, or doing a discreet breathing exercise, chanting a mantra, or lighting a candle in the bath.
 Relax.
 Pause.
 It’s good for you.

 The science behind mindfulness

 The sudden rise of mindfulness in the popular consciousness makes it easy to be sceptical.
 And scepticism is healthy—it’s a core tenet of scientific research.
 So we did some digging, to find out what the science actually says.

 Mindfulness and mental health

-We often refer to mindfulness as an effective technique to help with stress, anxiety, and other similar symptoms.
+We often refer to mindfulness as an effective technique to help with mental and emotional stability and well-being.

-Researchers have conducted lots of studies (we’re talking thousands) looking into this, and meta-analyses suggest that mindfulness can be particularly effective combatting depression and anxiety.
-It can also help regulate stress levels, with all the associated benefits to mental health.
-(If you aren’t aware of how much stress can affect your brain, take a look.)
+Researchers have conducted lots of studies (we’re talking thousands) looking into this, and meta-analyses suggest that mindfulness can be particularly effective in supporting mental health.
+It can also help regulate tension levels, with all the associated benefits to mental health.

 At this point we should emphasise that, like most things in life, mindfulness isn’t a panacea—you won’t try one breathing exercise and become the Dalai Lama.
 But it’s an essential part of the puzzle.
 By regularly practising mindfulness, we can begin to address some of the underlying issues that have an effect on our mental health.